MikeHankinson/Pewlett-Hackard-Analysis/README.md

-# Pewlett-Hackard-Analysis
+# Pewlett Hackard Analysis

 ## Purpose
-Pyber is a ride sharing company that has collected considerable data regarding their service over time.
-The purpose of this project is to provide exploratory analysis on the captured data in order to determine trends and correlations.
+Pewlett Hackard is a large multi-national company that is preparing for a large exodus of employees from the Baby Boomer generation.

 ## Data Sources
 Data was provided in the following 2 files: